 What Does Social Work Mean To Social Workers?

 Social Workers assist people with solving problems in their daily lives.
-Therefore, all Social Workers commit to the same common ideas.
+Therefore, all Social Workers commit to the same common ideas and core values:

-- social and economic justice for all community members
+- social justice and economic justice for all community members

 - assistance for anyone who needs it, regardless of background